decyjphr-org/ghas-compliance/adrs/001-topic-based-policies.md

               - how will the app know what is a policy repo?
                 - from the runtime settings

-What if mutiple policies match
+What if mutiple policies match?
 - apply the first one
-        - can we assume there will only be one policy for a given topic?
+    - What happens if there are more than one policy for a repo?
+        - First one is applied
+    - Is there a sequence to follow?
+        - Order matters
 - apply all of them sequentially
-        - can we assume an order
+    - What happens if there are more than one policy for a repo?
+        - all of them are applied
+    - Is there a sequence to follow?
+        - Order does not matter
 - deep merge all the matched policy objects
-        - Could the previous option solve for most use cases?
-            - It would for the current set of requirements
+    - What happens if there are more than one policy for a repo?
+        - all of them are applied
+    - Is there a sequence to follow?
+        - Order does not matter

+## Consequences
 ## Discarded solutions

 <If other solutions were considered those should be mentioned here including why those were discarded.